Brain Cancer & Brain Tumors

 Patient-Centered Care for Brain Tumors

 The diagnosis of a brain tumor is distressing for you and your family, but advances in research and treatment are steadily improving prognoses and outcomes.
-Dr. Joseffer and the neurosurgeons at Princeton Brain & Spine specialize in the latest neurosurgical techniques to offer our patients the most up-to-date options.
+Dr. Joseffer and the neurosurgeons at Princeton Brain, Spine & Sports Medicine specialize in the latest neurosurgical techniques to offer our patients the most up-to-date options.
 We also believe informed patients and families make the best decisions about care, and we provide informative videos and articles on our website.
-The entire staff at PBS is focused on your health and your care.
-For patient-centered neurological and spinal treatment call us at 215.741.3141 in Pennsylvania, 609.921.9001 in New Jersey, or contact PBS online to schedule an appointment.
+The entire staff at PBSSM is focused on your health and your care.
+For patient-centered neurological and spinal treatment call us at 215.741.3141 in Pennsylvania, 609.921.9001 in New Jersey, or contact PBSSM online to schedule an appointment.

 Request an Appointment